Power Mobility Preview: Coming Into Focus

 “In power mobility, we had problems with beneficiaries getting their power wheelchairs’ replacement batteries and getting repairs,” she describes.
 “Going into Round Two, it’s more than 10 times the volume that Round One was.
 And I think we will see the impacts become apparent more quickly. … I think it’s going to be extraordinarily challenging for providers.”

 Another issue that could arise, Bachenheimer says, is, if Round Two is like Round One, a number of new providers could surface that don’t have much experience in the power mobility game.
 That would obviously create more problems for beneficiaries.

-Certainly this sounds like a terrible scenario for providers, but perhaps being able to use Round One to visualize exactly how bad competitive bidding could be for power mobility businesses and patients could wind up being beneficial for providers lobbying efforts for whatever bill Rep. Price ultimately launches into the House.
+Certainly this sounds like a terrible scenario for providers, but perhaps being able to use Round One to visualize exactly how bad competitive bidding could be for power mobility businesses and patients could wind up being beneficial for providers H.R.
+6490 lobbying efforts.
 Mobility patients are a very visible and in some respects, vulnerablepatient group that can help make the industry’s case.
 It’s a point of paint that could resonate with lawmakers.